[ performing ensembles ]

 Yale Choral Artists

 The Yale Choral Artists is a professional choir recently founded by the Yale School of Music and the Yale Glee Club to enhance and enrich Yale’s strong commitment to the choral arts.
 The choir is a project-based ensemble comprised of leading singers from around the country and is directed by School of Music faculty member Jeffrey Douma.
-Current members of the Choral Artists also perform in the ranks of such acclaimed ensembles as the Trinity Wall Street Choir, Chanticleer, the Handel and Haydn Society Chorus, the Oregon Bach Festival Chorus, Voices of Ascension, Conspirare, and many others, and are also leading concert soloists, particularly in the area of early music.
+Current members of the Choral Artists also perform in the ranks of such acclaimed ensembles as the Trinity Wall Street Choir, Chanticleer, the Handel and Haydn Society Chorus, Voices of Ascension, Seraphic Fire, Conspirare, and many others, and are also leading concert soloists, particularly in the area of early music.

-The Yale Choral Artists made their debut in an all-Handel program led by guest conductor William Christie at Yale and in Zankel Hall in February of 2012.
-They have since performed as a featured ensemble at the Yale International Choral Festival, the International Festival of Arts & Ideas, and the Norfolk Chamber Music Festival, have appeared in two productions with the renowned Mark Morris Dance Group, and have presented premiere performances of new works by Hannah Lash, Ted Hearne, and David Lang.
-Last season included their first collaboration with the New Haven Symphony Orchestra in a program of Britten and Pärt, and a performance of David Lang’s The National Anthems and Frank Martin’s Mass for Double Choir at the second Yale International Choral Festival.
-Upcoming projects include a program of motets from the 15th century to the present day, an appearance at the New York Philharmonic Biennial, and a program of new works by Yale composers with the Yale Philharmonia.
+The Yale Choral Artists made their debut in an all-Handel program led by guest conductor William Christie at Yale and at Carnegie Hall in February of 2012.
+They have since performed as a featured ensemble at the International Festival of Arts & Ideas, the Yale International Choral Festival, and the Norfolk Chamber Music Festival, and have appeared in two productions with the renowned Mark Morris Dance Group.
+Recent projects include a collaboration with the New Haven Symphony Orchestra in a program of Britten and Pärt, an appearance at the New York Philharmonic Biennial, the East Coast premiere of David Lang’s the national anthems, the premiere of Martin Bresnick’s new concert-length oratorio Whitman, Melville, Dickinson—Passions of Bloom, a program pairing Poulenc’s virtuosic cantata Figure humaine with Josquin’s Missa L’homme armé super voces musicales, and the premiere of Paola Prestini’s The Glass Box with the Young People’s Chorus of New York City.
+The Choral Artists’ 2018 debut recording on the Naxos label of new works by Yale composers Hannah Lash, David Lang, and Ted Hearne with the Yale Philharmonia was reviewed glowingly by Gramophone and Opera News, in which it was hailed as a “Critic’s Choice.”